Tykhyy's Conjecture on finite mapping class group orbits: Background

 Whenever $\alpha$ satisfies

-Deroin--Tholozan proved that $\Rep_{\alpha}(\SpherePk,\mathrm{PSL}_2\mathbb{R})$ contains a compact component which is isomorphic (as a symplectic toric manifold) to $\CP^{n-3}$~\cite{deroin-tholozan}.
+Deroin--Tholozan proved that $\Rep_{\alpha}(\SpherePk,\mathrm{PSL}_2\mathbb{R})$ \cm{(which is smooth by Fact~\ref{fact:rep_alpha-smooth})} contains a compact component which is isomorphic (as a symplectic toric manifold) to $\CP^{n-3}$~\cite{deroin-tholozan}.
 Conjugation by the non-trivial outer automorphism of $\psl$ produces an analogous compact component when $\sum \alpha_p<2\pi$.
-It's a consequence of Mondello's work on the topology of relative $\psl$-character varieties that each of these compact components is unique in its respective relative character variety~\cite{mondello}.
-We'll refer to these compact components as \emph{DT components} and denote them by
+It's a consequence of Mondello's work on the topology of relative $\psl$-character varieties that each of these compact components is unique in its respective relative character variety~\cm{\cite[Corollary~4.17]{mondello}.
+Moreover, Mondello's result also shows that $\Rep_{\alpha}(\SpherePk,\mathrm{PSL}_2\mathbb{R})$ doesn't contain any compact component when $2\pi\leq\sum\alpha_p\leq 2\pi(n-1)$, except isolated points when $\sum\alpha_p\in 2\pi\Z$.
+Those isolated points are conjugacy classes of abelian representations.} \begin{defn} \cm{We'll refer to the compact components of Deroin--Tholozan in the regimes $\sum\alpha_p<2\pi$ or $\sum\alpha_p>2\pi (n-1)$ as \emph{DT components} and denote them by

-The representations whose conjugacy classes belong to $\RepDT{\alpha}$ will be called \emph{DT representations}.
-DT representations are \emph{totally elliptic} in the sense that they map every simple closed curve of $\SpherePk$ to an elliptic element of~$\psl$.
-This was observed by Deroin--Tholozan in their original paper~\cite{deroin-tholozan}.
-DT representations are always Zariski dense and almost never discrete.
+The representations whose conjugacy classes belong to $\RepDT{\alpha}$ will be called \emph{DT representations}.} \end{defn} \cm{By definition of the $\alpha$-relative character variety $\Rep_{\alpha}(\SpherePk,\mathrm{PSL}_2\mathbb{R})$, DT representations map all peripheral curves on $\SpherePk$ to non-trivial elliptic elements of $\psl$.} \begin{lem}[{\cite[Lemma~3.5]{deroin-tholozan}}] \cm{DT representations are actually \emph{totally elliptic} in the sense that they map every simple closed curve of $\SpherePk$, not only peripheral loops, to a \cm{non-trivial} elliptic element of~$\psl$.} \end{lem}